Irrigation Systems *** Sprinkler Adjustment *** French Drains*** Sprinkler Repair *** Surface Drains *** Sump Pumps *** Rain Sensors ***

 Our Sprinkler Systems are Self-Draning.
 The Sprinkler Pipes Drain underground when the Irrigation System is turned off.
 Nothing needs to be done to prepare your Irrigation System for winter except turn it off.
 There is no water left in the Sprinkler Pipes to Freeze.

 Just like a home or a car, a Sprinkler System requires repair or adjustment from time to time.
 We at CMG, take great pride in the Sprinkler Repair Services that we provide.
 In almost 18 years of service, CMG has solved virtually every Sprinkler Repair Problem possible.
 We solve Sprinkler Repair Problems that other companies can't handle.
 If you live in Oklahoma City and have Broken Sprinkler Heads, or if you live in Norman and have Leaking Sprinkler Valves, or if you live in Edmond and your Sprinkler Controller quit working, give us a call or send us an e-mail.
-405 - 226-0629 cmgsprinklers@hotmail.com
+405 - 226-0629 cmgsprinklers@hotmail.comLawn Sprinkler Repair is one of our business focuses.
+We can help with:

 1. Sprinkler Controller Problems